Help Index / Command and Control Screens /

 World Information

 • When a world is selected, its World Information page displays.
-At the top is the world's name (in this case, Onaura), the owner's name (click to display his Empire), and the icon for his race (Nozama).
+At the top is the world's name, the owner's name (click to display his Empire), and the icon for his race.

 • You will also see a world image and "planetary type."
 Currently, these have no effect on play.
 They're just pretty.